weaviate/weaviate-io/developers/weaviate/current/client-libraries/index.md

 solution: weaviate
 sub-menu: Client libraries & CLI
 title: Client libraries & CLI
-intro: Weaviate now has three client libraries available, for Python, JavaScript and Go.
+intro: Weaviate now has four client libraries available, for Python, JavaScript, Java and Go.
 Additionally, you can interact with Weaviate via a command line interface (CLI).
 description: An overview of client libraries and CLI.
 tags: ['client libraries', 'cli']
 menu-order: 0